 No one can make you feel inferior without your consent. – Eleanor Roosevelt

-Hey, Max here from The Coaching Room, Thanks for checking out my latest blog.
-Once you’ve read it I hope that these tips provide you with a greater ability to value YOU more fully and some meaningful action points that you can use to develop your emotional intelligence (EQ) using the skills of NLP - and hence the quality of your own life as you have a greater experience of value for yourself, as they have helped me.
+Hey, Max here from The Coaching Room, Thanks for checking out our latest blog.
+Once you’ve read it I hope that these tips provide you with a greater ability to value YOU more fully and some meaningful action points that you can use to develop your emotional intelligence (EQ) using the skills of NLP – and hence the quality of your own life as you have a greater experience of value for yourself, as they have helped me.

 Each tip will help you gain greater awareness, an action or attitude to try on or an opportunity for self-reflection.
 We’re here together, working against the tidal wave of conditioning against society and culture as we recondition ourselves to experience natural value because after all, it is our birthright.

 So the first tip is to look at what, in your life can you accept about you that would improve the quality of your life and develop your emotional intelligence?
 Maybe it was something in the past, a decision, experience or the cards that life dealt you.
 Part of everyone’s personal development is their ability to accept themselves as they are – their light side and their dark side, to be okay as they are, now.

 When we are not accepting of ourselves, we reject and resist.
 What we resist persists.
 In pushing something out to reject and resist it, paradoxically we need to hold onto whatever it is as we give it energy for it to turn back onto us.
 An example of this is someone who wants to quit smoking.
 If they’re resisting the temptation and urge to smoke by saying “I don’t want to smoke” what they’re holding in mind is smoking, and then the urge begins to grow.